Current research projects /Completed research projects /

 Overview

-Migraine is a complex and debilitating disorder that affects more than 10 million people in the UK.
+Migraine is a complex and debilitating disorder that affects around 11 million people in the UK.

 People with migraine often suffer from insomnia, and lack of sleep can, in turn, trigger a migraine.
 Treating the insomnia can break this cycle, and one of the best treatments is cognitive behaviour therapy (CBT), which teaches people to change their sleep behaviours and thoughts/worries about sleep loss.
 In this project, Dr Crawford is evaluating a digital form of CBT for insomnia to see whether it is effective in improving sleep in people with migraine.